althea-net/althea-site/_posts/2016-8-21-the-free-option-problem.md

+---
+layout:     post
+title:      The free option problem
+summary:    "The free option problem is an apparently inescapable problem in state channels.
+However, it can be mitigated.
+I'll cover 3 possible mitigations in this blog post.
+It's a variant of the fair exchange problem, which is a known concept in the field of cryptography as a whole."
+---

 The free option problem is an apparently inescapable problem in state channels.
 However, it can be mitigated.
 I'll cover 3 possible mitigations in this blog post.
 It's a variant of the fair exchange problem, which is a known concept in the field of cryptography as a whole.
 Let's review the fair exchange problem:

 > Alice and Bob wish to exchange signatures.
 If Bob sends his first, Alice could simply refuse to send hers and walk away.
 If Alice sends first, the situation is reversed.